habroland/LTSpice/BuckConverter/README.md

 You will have to download the files and set the correct path for the buck file to find the switch.
 If you want to make it on your own:
-The simulation contains a homemade SPDT switch which I made following [these instructions](https://forum.digikey.com/t/making-switches-in-ltspice-circuit-configurations/3285).
+* The simulation contains a homemade SPDT switch which I made following [these instructions](https://forum.digikey.com/t/making-switches-in-ltspice-circuit-configurations/3285).
-Note that the voltage-controlled switch "SW" component in LTSpice needs to be configured with a script to let the run know what are the switching parameters.
-You will  have to do [this](https://www.analog.com/en/technical-articles/ltspiceiv-voltage-controlled-switches.html)
+* Note that the voltage-controlled switch "SW" component in LTSpice needs to be configured with a script to let the run know what are the switching parameters by doing [this](https://www.analog.com/en/technical-articles/ltspiceiv-voltage-controlled-switches.html)
-I made a symbol for this switch as told in the instrucions.
+* I made a symbol for this switch as told in the instrucions.
 You can learn how to make a symbol [in this video](https://www.analog.com/en/education/education-library/videos/5579253506001.html)

 I used [IrFanView](https://www.irfanview.com/) to take the screenshot with the cursor